AdobeDocs/commerce-webapi/src/pages/graphql/schema/store/queries/dynamic-blocks.md

 Field | Type | Description
 --- | --- | ---
-`audience_id` field | FilterEqualTypeInput | Audience ID for this block.
+`audience_id` field | FilterEqualTypeInput | The Audience ID for this block.
 Available in the `magento/audiences` module only.
 `cart_id` | String | The unique ID that identifies the customer's cart.
 Available in the `magento2-pwa-commerce` module only.
 `product_uid` | ID | The unique ID of the product currently viewed.
 Available in the `magento2-pwa-commerce` module only.